Flyingfish812/p2myth/docs/Ship/Njorun.md

 > It's really a good idea to practice timing your Super Reflection in the Chrono Field.

+> A goddess attested in the Prose Edda, written in the 13th century by Snorri Sturluson.

 <img src="/ships/ship_58.png" style={{zoom:1}}/>

 ## Basic Info